I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_rss_processor_info.md

 <div class="alert"><b>Note</b>  The RSS base CPU number is the CPU number of the first CPU that RSS can use.
 RSS cannot use the CPUs that are numbered below the base CPU number.</div>
 <div> </div>

-`RssMaxProcessor`
+`MaxNumRssProcessors`

-The maximum processor number that is used for RSS.
+The maximum number of processors that are used for RSS

+`PreferredNumaNode`

+The preferred NUMA node, which is the node closest to the NIC

 `RssProcessorArrayOffset`